smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 👉 If the `model.joblib` that you want to use today for your **Prediction API** corresponds to the latest version of you code, no worries 🎉

-👉 (or if you choose to retrain your code locally using the solution from Train at Scale, no worries either 🎉)
+👉 ...or if you choose to retrain your code locally using the solution from Train at Scale, no worries either 🎉

-The solution otherwise is to use for the prediction the version of your code/pipeline that was used for the training.
-If you need to do so, call a TA
+All in all: the solution is to use the version of your code/pipeline that was **used for the training** to run the prediction.
+If you don't know where to start - call a TA

 ### About the version of your trained model + packages

-⚠️ Also, we need to make sure that the version of the packages (`numpy`, `pandas`, `scikit-learn`, and so on) used in order to train the model are going to be the same as the ones used in order to load the `model.joblib` file ⚠️
+⚠️ Also, we need to make sure that the versions of the packages (`numpy`, `pandas`, `scikit-learn` and so on) used in order to train the model are going to be the same as the ones used in order to load the `model.joblib` file ⚠️

 👉 This is probably not going to be a concern if you trained your model recently since the versions probably did not evolve that fast